samdeoxys/OB_model/README.md

 Code is designed to run in MATLAB R2018a.
 Some functions require `Curve Fitting Toolbox`.
 Can only run after MATLAB R2014b because of the `histcounts` function.

 ## How to use
+- Download and unzip all the files
-The parameters are stored in `OB_params_GCE.txt` and can be updated.
+- The parameters are stored in `OB_params_GCE.txt` and can be updated.

-To run it once and plot the power spectrum of simulated LFP oscillations, run the script `just_run.m`.
+- To run it once and plot the power spectrum of simulated LFP oscillations, run the script `just_run.m`.
 The `input_file` is by default `OB_params_GCE.txt`.
 Make sure the directory is in MATLAB's path.

-To run it with single/multiple-parameter sweep, run the script `run_with_sweep.m` and follow the detailed instruction inside the script.
+- To run it with single/multiple-parameter sweep, run the script `run_with_sweep.m` and follow the detailed instruction inside the script.

 ## Main functions
 `InitNetwork_GCE.m`         -       initialize simulation parameters.